 AI on Embedded Platforms using Raspberry Pi

-Duration – 5 Days
+Duration – 5 days-Workshop

 Objectives